-If you want your child to be exempt from physical examinations at school, file a written statement annually with the school refusing such an exam.
-However, when there is a good reason to believe that your child is suffering from a recognized contagious or infectious disease, he/she may be sent home and shall not be permitted to return to school until the contagious or infectious disease does not exist.
-[EC 49451; PPRA]
+There are some screenings that may happen at school.
+If you do not want your child to have any, or all, of these screenings, give the school a written letter annually specifying which screenings you are denying consent for.
+If your child has had screenings outside of school, you may also submit a certificate verifying they have been done.
+When there is a good reason to believe that your child is suffering from a recognized contagious or infectious disease, he/ she may be sent home and shall not be permitted to return to school until the contagious or infectious disease does not exist [EC 49450, 49451; HSC 124085, 124100, 12105; PPRA]

-Vision, Hearing, and Scoliosis Screening
+Vision and Hearing Screening

-An authorized person will check your child's vision and hearing when your child is enrolled or first enters a District school.
-These tests may be administered unless you annually give the school a certificate from a physician or optometrist verifying prior testing, or submit a letter denying consent.
-[EC 44878, 49451, 49452, 49452.5, 49455]
+An authorized person will check your child's vision upon enrollment and in grades 10 or 11.
+Hearing tests will be conducted when your child is enrolled or first enters a District school.
+You may submit a letter annually denying consent or a certificate from a physician or optometrist verifying prior testing has been done.
+[EC 44878, 49451, 49452, 49452.5, 49455; 17 CCR 2951]